Construction Project Management Services and Construction Books

 Taking photographs on a construction project is very useful for a number of reasons.

-Photographs can also be used to document variation work, such as; the depth of rock excavations, or the extent of demolition work.
+Photographs can also be used to document variation work and changes, such as; the depth of rock excavations, or the extent of demolition work.
 Photographs showing depths, levels or size may require an object, or tape measure, to show the scale, while in others it can be useful to include the particular machine, or piece of equipment, working on the variation.

 Photographs are important to record safety incidents.
 These should be taken immediately after the incident occurred, before the site has been disturbed too much, and should include the date and time.